grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 ### Repairs on the bottom

 It was time for Captain Percy to survey the damage.
-She got on the ship PA and told Chips to meet her at the entrance to the cargo hold, before slipping down the ladder on her way down there herself.
+She got on the ship PA and told Chips to meet her at the entrance to the cargo hold, before heading down there herself.

 Percy found Chips waiting for her at the bulkhead entrance to the cargo hold in the forward battery room on the bottom deck of the boat.
 Chips had a large wrench with her and as soon as Percy arrived she banged with it on the bulkhead.
-"Well Capt, it soundser fuckin hollah to me.
-Still air on the other side of the bulkhead a' leasts."
+"Well Capt, it sounds fuckin' holler to me.
+Still air on the other side of the fucking bulkhead at least."

 Percy nodded and cranked open the rusting sealing wheel, which squeaked painfully in her ears.
-The lights were out in the cargo hold, so they were looking into blackness, but the air smelled wet, which disturbed both of them instinctively and immediately.
+The lights were out in the cargo hold, so they were looking into blackness, but the air smelled damp and they could hear dripping echoing in the huge empty space.
+This instinctively disturbed both of them.

 Percy reached around and flipped on the lights.
 The white overheads glared down on her cargo hold.
-The steel grating led down a very gently slope into an oily, black subterranean lake that was filling the lower front part of her cargo hold.
-A couple of empty wooden crates floated like lost viking craft on it.
-The sound echoed through the giant empty space and over the water.
-A film of black frothing grease floated in patches on it.
+The steel grating led down a very gently slope and disappeared into an oily, black subterranean lake.
+A couple of empty wooden crates floated like lost viking craft on it, accompanied by a film of black frothing grease that floated in patches like bergs among the viking ships.
+Any sound they made echoed back and forth from hull to hull through the air, and out over the water.

-"That's a'fuckin nightmare."
+"That's a fuckin' nightmare."
 Said Chips.

-"Fuck.
-We probably did more damage to her when we pressed her bow into the bottom.
-Like levering apart the bones of a fowl.
-We don't have much time.
+"We probably did more damage to her when we pressed her bow into the sea floor ---  like levering apart the bones of a fowl.
+We don't have much time before this whole hold is flooded and we'll never get off the bottom.
 What do you need Chips?"

-"Ah just feckin send Owen back down.
-An it looks like ay'll be breathin through a feckin hose while I'm doin' the stitchin' back t'gether now."
+"Ah, just fuckin' send Owen back down.
+And now it fucking looks like I'll be breathing through a fuckin' hose while I'm doing the stitching back together."

-"Fuckin' alright Chips.
-I'll get Gregory and Bastian looking for some more portable bilge pumps, run some hose down and see if we can't get some of this water into the trim tanks and back out into the ocean where it belongs."
+"Alright Chips.
+I'll get Gregory and Bastian looking for some more portable bilge pumps.
+They can run some hose down and see if we can't get some of this water into the trim tanks and back out into the ocean where it belongs."

-"Feck yas."
+"Fuck yes."

 ### Percy goes back upstairs, rouses the boys, gets coffee

-Percy headed back up to the control room.
+Percy moved through the boat back up towards the control room.
 She found Gregory and Bastian crawling into their bunks in crew quarters having been released from control duty by Hemi.
-Their eyes were slitted and bleary and they were not being entirely successful in their attempts to climb into their racks.
+Their eyes were slitted and bleary and they were not entirely successful in their attempts to climb into their racks.

-"Come'on dickwads, you can't sleep yet.
+"Come'on, you can't sleep yet.
 Get some coffee and then go find some portable bilge pumps.
-We need to get this boat pumped out, or you'll never wake up from yer little beauty naps."
+We need to get this boat pumped out, or you'll never wake up from your little beauty naps."

 She left them groaning and headed to the galley, thinking coffee sounded like a good idea.
 There was a tin cup sitting upside down in the drying rack.
 It was one of those blue tin cups with the white flecks.
-The outside of it had been dipped in rubber as a way to market the cups to submariners.
-Those cups always tasted unpleasantly like metal to Percy.
-This one was relatively clean, just the usual semi-permanent coffee stains.
-The coffee in the pot had been in there on the warmer for hours.
-Maybe days, who knew.
+The outside of it had been dipped in rubber for use on submarines.
+The cups always left an unpleasant metallic in Percy's mouth.
+The one in the dish rack was relatively clean, just the usual semi-permanent coffee stains.

+The coffee in the pot had been on the warmer for hours.
+Maybe days.
 She poured it into her cup and added a couple of scoops of sugar.
 The taste was foul, like what she always imagined "sweet crude" must taste like.
-Her tastebuds rebelled, but the rest of her body knew better, and she felt immediately better.
+Her tastebuds rebelled, but the rest of her body knew better, and she felt an immediate wash of relief from the fatigue starting to plague her.

 There situation was dire.
 They were still terribly unlikely to survive this.
 If being flooded and bottomed had been the worst thing that happened today, she would have been upset.
-But somehow the relative safety they had now compared to where they had been an hour before, slowly sinking over a black gulf, made her feel surprisingly relaxed.
+But somehow the relative safety they had now compared to where they had been an hour before --- when they were slowly sinking over a bottomless hole --- made her feel surprisingly relaxed.
 Relaxed enough to enjoy a cup of burnt coffee at least.

 ### Percy talks to Hemi about surviving their immediate futures